-A family may provide their school counselor with a photo of the script, a letter from the doctor, or a photo of the prescription bottle for their son's prescription either before testing begins or after being notified of a positive test.
-If the prescription accounts for the results of the test, no further action will be taken, and it will not be considered a "positive" test in terms of the process identified above.
+A family can provide the school counselor with a copy of the prescription after being notified of a positive test.
+If the prescription accounts for the results of the test, no further action will be taken and it will not be considered a "positive" test in terms of the process identified above.